maraisr/configs-webpack-plugin/README.md

 also; `configs` can be a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).
-The `yield`'ing is done only once, and defered to just when it's needed.
+The `yield`'ing is done only once, and deferred to just when it's needed.

 ## :fishing_pole_and_fish: Hooks!!!